Registration and data protection

-No: if you hold personal data on a manual filing system only, you do not need to notify.
+No: if you only hold personal data on a manual filing system, you do not need to pay this fee.

-Yes: if you hold personal data on a computer (or any other automated system), you must notify the Information Commissioner unless you fall within one of the exemptions below.
+Yes: if you hold personal data on a computer (or any other automated system), you must pay this fee.
+However, you are exempt if you only hold personal data for the following purposes:

 (b) Follow the data protection principles